pradeep3sep/interviewquestion/README JavaScript.md

 ```

 - arrow do not have `"this"` keyword
-- arrow can not be called before defined in code.
+- `No hoisting` -> arrow can not be called before defined in code.

 <br>